I’m Tony McMahon – a historian with a beard.

 I’m a published author with my biography of former professional boxer Errol Christie being shortlisted for best sports biography of 2011.
 I also co-wrote the biography of Neville Staple, former vocalist in legendary 80s ska band The Specials.
 Both books published by Aurum Press, part of Quarto.

 As a historian with a beard, I appear on TV to shed light on historical mysteries and spark interest in anything from the private lives of famous monarchs to the clandestine rituals of the Knights Templar.
+I’m presently appearing in every episode of the new series of Forbidden History with Jamie Theakston and Private Lives presented by Tracy Borman.

 In 2014, my first foray into historical fiction – Quest for the True Cross – was published by Euromedia in the Czech Republic in hardback and is available through Amazon for download in English.
 Click HERE to go to the Quest For the True Cross website.
 Or join over 11,000 followers on FACEBOOK